dizcza/LCD_ILI9341_TouchScreen/README.md

 # ILI9341 TFTLCD Touch Screen driver

-The [lcd-touch](TrueSTUDIO/F446_LCD_Touch/display/lcd_touch.h) library should work with all STM32 boards that have a compartment for TFT LCD shield\*.
-This project provides an example of how to use the lcd-touch lib on Nucleo F446RE.
-If your driver is different from ILI9341, refer to [`lcd.h`](TrueSTUDIO/F446_LCD_Touch/display/lcd.h).
+The [lcd-touch](display/lcd_touch.h) library should work with any STM32 board that has a compartment (slot) for TFT LCD shield\*.
+The rest of the project provides an example of how to use the lcd-touch lib on Nucleo F446RE.
+If your driver is different from ILI9341, refer to [`lcd.h`](display/lcd.h).

 \*TFT Shield: 2.4 Inch TFT LCD Shield ILI9341 HX8347 240x320 Touch Board 65K RGB (~$7).

+**The interface is not SPI**: instead, the communication with the LCD is done by acting directly on GPIO Pins and therefore is faster than an SPI alternative implementation, which you could probably find somewhere else.

 ### LCD Touch pinout